web-slate/beginner-react-app-guide/simple-banking-app/docs/material-ui.md

 ### Typography
 Create Typography File in `src/theme/typography.js`.
-Typography is for various Text in App.
+Typography is for various Text in App similar h1-h6, span etc.

 ```
 import palette from './palette';